-Members of the University community cannot thrive unless each is accepted as an autonomous individual and is treated without regard to characteristics irrelevant to participation in the life of the University.
-Equal Opportunity Programs (EOP) provides leadership in specific areas that support this mission, including efforts to address sexual misconduct and discriminatory harassment, ensuring accessibility, and coordinating efforts to provide equal employment opportunities to all employees, applicants, and job seekers.
+The University is committed to providing a working and learning environment that is free from discrimination, harassment, and sexual misconduct.
+Equal Opportunity Programs (EOP) provides leadership in specific areas that support this mission, including efforts to address sexual misconduct, discrimination, and harassment, ensuring accessibility, and coordinating efforts to provide equal employment opportunities to all employees, applicants, and job seekers.

-EOP is fully operational in the virtual environment and all EOP staff are available to assist members of the community.
+EOP is fully operational in the remote environment and all EOP staff are available to assist members of the community.

 The University of Chicago provides comprehensive resources for students at spring2020.uchicago.edu/student-resources/.
 All students should visit the site for updated information about the many services, offices, individuals, and resources available to them during this time.
 College students can visit college.uchicago.edu/spring2020 for information and resources dedicated to helping College students navigate the impact of COVID-19 on spring break and Spring quarter.
 Graduate students can visit grad.uchicago.edu for more information about services and resources specifically tailored to the graduate student community.